stevD9/full-stack-p/README.md

 # full-stack-p
 PPPPPPP

-this is silly to learn and love so fuck of get free we pour light on everything
+this is silly to learn and love so fuck off get free we pour light on everything